QSpice-Circuits/Qspice-examples/README.md

 | **PSIM-Examples** | Ported simulation examples for power electronics and motor drives | [PSIM](https://www.siemens.com/en-us/products/simcenter/systems-simulation/psim/) |
 | **Valentin Volodin** | Ported component and subcircuit models from `ValVol.lib` | [ValVol.lib](https://valvol.xyz/models.php) |

+> [!IMPORTANT]
-The schematic was built from scratch in QSPICE using the LTspice, PLECS, and PSIM examples solely as a functional specification.
-All circuits use native QSPICE components or subcircuits built entirely from native QSPICE primitives.
+> **Implementation Note:** All schematics in this repository were built entirely from scratch in QSpice, using the referenced LTspice, PLECS, and PSIM examples solely as functional specifications.
+Every circuit relies exclusively on native QSpice components or subcircuits constructed from native primitives.

 ---